 - 1847 – tenders were called for the building of a masonry tower

-Yet again in 1835, another of the habitual Frontier Wars erupted like an unlanced boil.
+Yet again in 1834, another of the habitual Frontier Wars erupted like an unlanced boil.
 History would record this episode as the Sixth Frontier War.
 A Town Guard was formed and even a place of worship, St. Mary’s, was fortified for garrison purposes.
-Fortunately, Port Elizabeth was spared as the Xhosa tribesmen only reached as far as Sunday’s River.
+Fortunately, Port Elizabeth was spared as the Xhosa tribesmen only reached as far as Sundays River.

+The building was completed in 1832 but was not consecrated until 1850.
 The original hideous red-tile roof had always been considered to be an eyesore.
-The identity of the architect who designed it will remain nameless, not to protect his integrity, but for the more mundane reason that its designer is now unknown as the all relevant documents were destroyed in the fire of 1895.
+The identity of the architect who designed it will remain nameless, not to protect his integrity, but for the more mundane reason that its designer is now unknown as all the relevant documents were destroyed in the fire of 1895.

 Notwithstanding McCleland’s perceived injustice regarding his personal remuneration as not befitting his duties and responsibilities, Francis was equally firmly determined to do all in his power to raise funds for the church.
 His initial tack was to claim portion of the revenues from the salt pans in the Uitenhage district which had been granted for church purposes by the government.

-Notwithstanding that understanding, the Dutch Reformed Kerkraad in Uitenhage had laid claim to it all.
-The tireless clergyman then began a prolific letter writing campaign, petitioning the harried authorities to acknowledge the right of St Mary’s Church to obtain their fair share of the revenue.
-Nonetheless, it was all to no avail.
+Despite that understanding, the Dutch Reformed Kerkraad in Uitenhage had laid claim to it all.
+The tireless clergyman then began a prolific letter- writing campaign, petitioning the harried authorities to acknowledge the right of St Mary’s Church to obtain their fair share of the revenue.
+However, it was all to no avail.

 The Rev Francis McCleland remained the resident Chaplain of St Mary’s Church for the next 27 years.
-From a desolate wind-swept village clinging for dear life on the wind-swept Algoa Bay littoral, in awe of its bigger siblings in Uitenhage and Grahamstown, Port Elizabeth grew into a strapping youth outgrowing both of its other siblings.
+From a desolate wind-swept village clinging for dear life on the wind-swept Algoa Bay littoral, in awe of its bigger siblings in Uitenhage and Grahamstown, Port Elizabeth developed into a strapping youth outgrowing both of its older siblings.

-On 30th August 1850 during a visitation to Port Elizabeth, Robert Gray, Bishop of Cape Town consecrated both St. Mary’s Church and the cemetery in South End.
+On 30th August 1850 during a visit to Port Elizabeth, Robert Gray, the Bishop of Cape Town consecrated both St. Mary’s Church and the cemetery in South End.

 Finally, on 10th July 1853, Francis McCleland was no more.
-The end of an era had drawn to a final close.
-McCleland’s huge legacy was not only St. Mary’s Church but also nurturing its offspring such as St Paul’s Anglican Church in Albany Road and Holy Trinity Church in Central Port Elizabeth.
+The end of an era had drawn to a close.
+McCleland’s huge legacy was not only St. Mary’s Church but also nurturing its offspring such as St Paul’s Anglican Church in Albany Road and Holy Trinity Church in Central.
 Moreover, he can stake his claim as being the midwife to the sister churches in Uitenhage and Sidbury.

 During his tenure, McCleland had continually asserted his need for increased remuneration.
 None was ever forthcoming.
-In spite of all his pleas, they were all in vain.
-His salary was increased from £ 150 to £ 200 where it remained for his whole life.
+All his pleas were in vain.
+His salary was increased from £150 to £200 where it remained for his whole life.
 This issue became the bane of his life and probably all of those in authority who would be obliged to lend him an ear.